AdobeDocs/commerce-learn.en/help/global-reference-architecture/bulk-packages.md

 Add Composer dependencies to the composer.json file at the root of the GRA bulk package, which is the only file in the bulk package that Composer evaluates.

-## Including third-party modules to the GRA bulk package
+## Include third-party modules to the GRA bulk package

 Add third-party packages in the require section of the composer.json at the root of the GRA foundation to add them to your GRA.
 That way, the packages are always installed in all your instances through composer.

-## Delivering your code
+## Deliver your code

 To deliver code to the main branch, there are 2 paths.
 First the local modules, which are merged to the main branch.
 Run Composer update for those modules.
 Do not allow developers to update composer.lock in their ticket branches to reduce conflicts.
 Only update the composer.lock file in staging and production branches, which reduces the risk of conflicts.